microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 ## Submitting Changes

-When you're done making changes, check that your changes pass linting, formatting, tests, and that both the toolkit package and docs site can be built without errors:
+When you're done making changes, check that your changes pass linting, formatting, tests, and that both the toolkit package and docs site can be built without errors.

 ```
 npm run lint